SUNOL -- In a corner of Fred Hempel's 12-acre farm, two hearty piles of blue, pink and orange squash lay piled under blankets for warmth.

 A few years ago, Hempel decided that instead of just growing unique varieties of tomatoes or squash, he wanted to be able to sell his creations to others so they too could experiment and grow their own fruits and vegetables.

-So Artisan Seeds, a joint venture between two breeding farms -- Baia Nicchia (Bay Niche) of Sunol and FrogsLeap Farm of
+So Artisan Seeds, a joint venture between two breeding farms -- Baia Nicchia (Bay Niche) of Sunol and FrogsLeap Farm of Wisconsin -- was created.

 Their efforts to breed unique types of fruits and vegetables have resulted in numerous breeding and testing nurseries throughout the United States.